0x414854/Raindrop_Bg/README.md

 2. Open the ***index.html*** file in your web browser.

 ## **Usage Examples**
-Open ***index.html*** in your browser, and you will see the Matrix rain simulation immediately start on the canvas.<br>The animation adapts to different window sizes dynamically.
+Open ***index.html*** in your browser, and you will see the Rain drop simulation immediately start on the canvas.<br>The animation adapts to different window sizes dynamically.

 ## **Tree Directory**